Overview

 FAQs

-This change will see the introduction of pro-rata payments for registrars training part-time in a particular Modified Monash (MM) location.
-Registrars training across multiple MM locations will receive payments for each training location based on the full time equivalent (FTE) of training completed in that location, instead of one combined payment.
+This change means pro-rata payments will now apply to registrars training part-time in a particular Modified Monash (MM) location.
+Registrars training across multiple MM locations will now receive payments for each training location based on the full-time equivalent (FTE) of training completed in that location, rather than one combined payment.

-Part–time registrars will receive payments based on their FTE, rather than a fixed standard amount.
+Part-time registrars will now receive payments based on their FTE, instead of a fixed standard amount.

-Registrars who are training part-time (less than 38 hours per week and/or fewer than 26 full-time weeks in a semester), will receive pro-rata payments based on the number of hours worked, rather than a fixed standard amount.
+Registrars training part-time (less than 38 hours per week and/or fewer than 26 full-time weeks in a semester) will now receive pro-rata payments based on the number of hours worked, rather than a fixed standard amount.

-If registrars are placed in multiple MM locations during a semester, the payments may be split across those placements.
-If a core training term extends over multiple semesters, payments will also be spread across those semesters.
+Where registrars are placed in multiple MM locations during a semester, payments will now be split across those placements.
+If a core training term extends over multiple semesters, payments will be spread across those semesters accordingly.

 The payment rates for FTE in each MM will remain the same.
 As per below: